 Selected Floor Plans

 Baker bedrooms are furnished with a bed, a desk, a desk chair, and a large wardrobe for each student with shelving and hanging space.
-Internet/network connections are provided for every student, and each room is equipped with a cable jack and cable stations from Comcast.
+Internet/network connections are provided for every student, and each room is equipped with a cable jack and cable stations..

 Each Baker floor is divided into wings; women live on two west wings (2nd and 4th floor) and men on the rest of the wings.
 Baker students share common bathrooms with the other residents on their wing; they also share a centrally-located sitting lounge with the other students on their floor.
 All Baker residents also share a study room, laundry room, mail area, and a lobby with vending machines, and a television.

-Baker is staffed by one full-time Residence Director, Eric Crumrine, and nine Student Resident Assistants.
+Baker is staffed by one full-time Resident Director, Kevin Long along with one Senior Resident Assistant and eight Resident Assistants.
 The Baker staff strives to create a fun, but respectful community that is particularly sensitive to the personal and academic needs of first-year students as they make the transition to college life.

-Edwards and Rodgers Hall will not be available for the Fall 2014/Spring 2015 academic year.
+Rodgers Hall will not be available for the Fall 2016/Spring 2017 academic year.